n64blog/n64blog.github.io/_posts/2017-5-7-take-a-closer-look-at-the-rumble-pak-editions-of-super-mario-64-and-wave-race-64.md

 ## How is the Rumble Pak used in the Shindō Pak Taiō Versions? ##

-It's worth noting that the gameplay in both games is virtually identical, meaning it wasn't adapted or altered for Rumble Pak support.
+It's worth noting that the gameplay in both games is virtually identical to their respective original versions; nothing has been adapted or altered because of the Rumble Pak support.

 ### Super Mario 64 ###